dreamy-xay/TableCenterNet/README.md

 ## Training

-We have prepared the training scripts, note that ${BACKBONE} needs to be replaced with “dla” and “star” before running the script, command line as following:
+We have prepared the training scripts.
+Note that ${BACKBONE} needs to be replaced with “dla” and “star” before running the script.
+The command line is as follows:
 ```
 cd TableCenterNet/src

-# Train ICDAR2013
+# Fine-tuning ICDAR2013
 sh scripts/train/${BACKBONE}/train_icdar2013.sh

 # Train WTW